andy820621/Manage-Landing-Page/README.md

 # Manage Landing Page

-Use pure HTML, vanilla JavaScript, and A11y to build this Website, ans use Tailwind as css framework, and use Vite as build tool.
+Use pure HTML, JavaScript,and a11y-slider to build this Website, and use Tailwind as css framework, and use Vite as build tool.

+## Website

+Go to [Website](https://manage-landing-page.vercel.app/) to see the Website.

 ## Project Setup